chrisnajman/filter-quotes-v2/README.md

 ### No JS

-If JavaScript is disabled, a warning message is displayed and the loader animation, theme-toggler, mobile menu and filtering cease to function.
-However, all content remains accessible.
+If JavaScript is disabled, a warning message is displayed and the loader animation, theme-toggler, quotes display and filtering cease to function.

 [Back to menu](#menu)